FatihMedAmine/FatihMedAmine/README.md

 ###

 <p align="left">
-🔹 Passionné par le développement de logiciels et la création d'applications innovantes.<br>
+🔹 Passionate about software development and building innovative applications.<br>
-🔹 Expérience dans le développement full-stack avec une expertise en JavaScript, TypeScript et Python.<br>
+🔹 Experienced in full-stack development with expertise in JavaScript, TypeScript, and Python.<br>
-🔹 Intéressé par les architectures logicielles, l'optimisation des performances et les bonnes pratiques de développement.<br>
+🔹 Interested in software architecture, performance optimization, and best coding practices.<br>
-🔹 Actuellement en apprentissage sur les technologies cloud et l'intelligence artificielle.<br>
+🔹 Currently learning cloud technologies and artificial intelligence.<br>
-🔹 Toujours motivé à relever de nouveaux défis et à contribuer à des projets open-source.<br>
+🔹 Always eager to take on new challenges and contribute to open-source projects.<br>
 </p>

 ###